ipfs/helia-verified-fetch/packages/verified-fetch/README.md

 `@helia/verified-fetch` provides a [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)-like API for retrieving content from the [IPFS](https://ipfs.tech/) network.

 All content is retrieved in a [trustless manner](https://www.techopedia.com/definition/trustless), and the integrity of all bytes are verified by comparing hashes of the data.

-By default, CIDs are retrieved over HTTP from [trustless gateways](https://specs.ipfs.tech/http-gateways/trustless-gateway/).
+By default, providers for CIDs are found using [delegated routing endpoints](https://docs.ipfs.tech/concepts/public-utilities/#delegated-routing).

+Data is retrieved using the following strategies:

+- Directly from providers, using [Bitswap](https://docs.ipfs.tech/concepts/bitswap/) over WebSockets and WebRTC if available.
+- Directly from providers exposing a [trustless gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/) over HTTPS.
+- As a fallback, if no providers reachable from a browser are found, data is retrieved using recursive gateways, e.g. `trustless-gateway.link` which can be configured.

 This is a marked improvement over `fetch` which offers no such protections and is vulnerable to all sorts of attacks like [Content Spoofing](https://owasp.org/www-community/attacks/Content_Spoofing), [DNS Hijacking](https://en.wikipedia.org/wiki/DNS_hijacking), etc.

-A `verifiedFetch` function is exported to get up and running quickly, and a `createVerifiedFetch` function is also available that allows customizing the underlying [Helia](https://helia.io/) node for complete control over how content is retrieved.
+A `verifiedFetch` function is exported to get up and running quickly, and a `createVerifiedFetch` function is also available that allows customizing the underlying [Helia](https://ipfs.github.io/helia/) node for complete control over how content is retrieved.

 Browser-cache-friendly [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) objects are returned which should be instantly familiar to web developers.